 What Is Brand Perception?

 The way customers perceive your brand is their own opinion of it, regardless of what you believe it to be.
-Ultimately, it’s what will be translated into purchases and profits in the end.
+Ultimately, it will translate into purchases and profits in the end.
 This doesn’t eliminate the importance of the company’s vision.

 Whether that change is in the marketing strategy or the product itself, it starts with gathering data.
-Like any profession a skilled marketer needs to be able to tell where the problem is to fix it.
+Like any profession, a skilled marketer must be able to tell where the problem is to fix it.

-How to Measure Brand Recall?
+How to Measure Brand Perception

 There are many ways to measure brand awareness, some more effective than others.
 However, there is no doubt that no one parameter can give you a conclusive answer as to how well your brand is recalled.

-Although using surveys is not as popular as they once were, they are still worth mentioning.
-The main problem with surveys is that they can sometimes lack objectivity as the way the questions are asked can lead to certain answers.
-Another problem is that sometimes people don’t answer truthfully or without bias or pressure.
+Although using surveys is not as popular as it once was, they are still worth mentioning.
+The main problem with surveys is that they can sometimes lack objectivity, as how the questions are asked can influence people’s answers.

-However, surveys have an advantage over other data gathering techniques in its offering of a sort of open discussion if done correctly.
-A more effective survey is one that offers open end questions, giving the customer space to speak their mind.
+However, surveys have an advantage over other data-gathering techniques in offering a sort of open discussion if done correctly.
+A more effective survey offers open-ended questions, giving the customer space to speak their mind.

 2. Google Analytics

 If you have a website or blog, it’s possible to measure your brand awareness by checking your website’s traffic with Google Analytics.
-Direct traffic means the amount of people that typed your website URL in their browser, and that is an excellent measure for brand recall.
+Direct traffic means the number of people who typed your website URL in their browser, an excellent measure for brand recall.

 3. Social Media